mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } UpdatePath;
 ~~~~~

-For each `UpdatePathNode`, let `nodes_to_encrypt_for` be the the resolution of
+For each `UpdatePathNode`, the resolution of the corresponding copath node MUST
-the corresponding copath node excluding parties added as part of this MLS Commit
+be filtered by removing all new leaf nodes added as part of this MLS Commit
 message.
 The number of ciphertexts in the `encrypted_path_secret` vector MUST be
-equal to the length of `nodes_to_encrypt_for`.
-Each ciphertext in the list is the
+equal to the length of the filtered resolution, with each ciphertext being the
-encryption to the corresponding node in `nodes_to_encrypt_for`.
+encryption to the respective resolution node.

 The HPKECiphertext values are computed as